-Trinity Newsletter: is in a container in church parking lot along the church office walkway.
+Trinity Newsletter: in a container in the parking lot along the church office walkway for those who are unable to come to church.
 To have it mailed, call the church office.

-PJ Project: donate gently used or new pajamas or sweatpants for children and adults, all sizes male/female.
-Place in box in Narthex.
+PJ Project: donate gently used or new pajamas or sweatpants for children and adults, all sizes male and female.
+Place donations in box in the Narthex.
 Any questions, see Kathy Kuser.